DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_1.md

 If the file wasn't downloaded, let your instructor know and we'll get it sorted out!

 If the file is there, great!
-Now, let's write a Snakemake rule so that we build in the step of downloading that file to the pipeline.
+Now, let's write a Snakemake rule to download that file and build the first step of our pipeline!

 ## Writing a rule